Call now

 Key Points

-• Utility companies are assigned based on location and supply power to your home.
+• Utility companies are assigned based on your location and are responsible for supplying power to your home.

-• Electricity providers and utility companies have differing roles in deregulated energy markets.
+• Energy providers and utility companies play different roles in deregulated markets.

 Enter your ZIP code to get started